The Shape of Epidemics

 37 Min read time

-Waves have taken pride of place in the COVID-19 crisis, serving not just to predict but also to persuade.
+Epidemic waves serve not just to predict but also to persuade.
 Their special blend of mathematical and moral messaging will shape the future of the pandemic.

 Last week U.S. Vice President Mike Pence sought to reassure the country that there was no need to fear a “second wave” of coronavirus infections.
 Two days later Anthony S. Fauci, director of the National Institute of Allergy and Infectious Diseases, delivered a less optimistic view: “unfortunately for us, we still are in the first wave.”